jgillick/LendingClubAutoInvestor/README.md

 Why?
 --------------------
 I built this tool to solve the common annoyance when investing money in LendingClub and not all the loans get funded.
-It becomes a two steps forward, one step back process of reinvesting the available cash every few days until it's all invested.
+It becomes a two steps forward, one step back process of reinvesting the cash every few days until it's all invested.
 For large sums of money this process can take over a month to complete.

 How it works
 --------------------
-This can be run as a background daemon that checks your account balances every 30 minutes.
-If the available cash meets or exceeds a [threshold you set](#minimum-cash), it's all automatically invested in a portfolio with an average interest rate within your [specified bounds](#minmax-percent-interest-rate).
+When running it checks your account balances every 30 minutes, if the available cash meets or exceeds a [threshold you set](#minimum-cash), it's all automatically invested in a portfolio with an average interest rate within your [specified boundaries](#minmax-percent-interest-rate).

 To put it simply, the tool does the same thing as if you were to:
  * Log into your account